-3 Lizzie Houston married Frank Johnson of Madisonville, Tennessee, and they have two children: Elizabeth Johnson and Locke Johnson, now a student at Vanderbilt University.
+3 Lizzie Houston married Frank Johnson of Madisonville, Tennessee, and they have two children: Elizabeth Johnson and Locke Johnson, now a student at Vanderbilt

+University.

-- 4 Dr. Loch'd Houston died unmarried. - 5 David Winston Houston, fifth child of Judge Loch'd Houston is a distinguished lawyer in Mississippi and is being urged for the nomination of Governor of that state.
-He married Pinkie Sykes of Aberdeen, Mississippi, and they have only one daughter.
-India Sykes Houston, who was recently married to Hiram Cassedy Holden, son of Judge Holden of Jackson.
-Mississippi. - 6 Joseph S. Houston resides in St. Louis.
-He has never married. - 7 A twin sister of Joseph S. She died young. - 8 Sue Maury Houston, who resides in Aberdeen, Mississippi. - 12 Samuel Moore Houston, fourth son of Robert Houston by his second wife, Martha Blackburn, settled in St. Louis about 1867.
-He married Mary P. Hendon, eldest daughter of Dr. William P. Hendon of Newbern, Alabama.
-They had among other children the following: William S. Houston of Chichasaw County, Mississippi, Who married Miss Mary Foorsche, of Oklahoma.
-To them have been born children: Samuel and Mary Houston.
-Mary Houston, second child of Samuel Moore Houston: Jessie Houston, another daughter married a lawyer of St Louis, Walker; Hannah Houston; Albert Houston. - 13 Elizabeth L. Houston, fifth child of Robert Houston by his second wife, Martha Blackburn, married J. W. Norwood of Jackson.
-Tennessee.
-Thy had the following children: John Norwood, Samuel Norwood, Sallie Norwood who married Mr. Johnson of Loudon, Tennessee, a lawyer; Robert Loch'd Norwood who married in Kentucky and resides there.
+4 Dr. Loch'd Houston died unmarried.

+5 David Winston Houston, fifth child of Judge Loch'd Houston is a distinguished lawyer in Mississippi and is being urged for the nomination of Governor of that state.
+He married Pinkie Sykes of Aberdeen, Mississippi, and they have only one daughter, India Sykes Houston, who was recently married to Hiram Cassedy Holden, son of Judge Holden of Jackson, Mississippi.

+6 Joseph S. Houston resides in St. Louis.
+He has never

+married.

+7 A twin sister of Joseph S. She died young.

+8 Sue Maury Houston, who resides in Aberdeen, Mississippi.

+12 Samuel Moore Houston, fourth son of Robert

+13 Elizabeth L. Houston, fifth child of Robert Houston by his second wife, Martha Blackburn, married J. W. Norwood of Jackson, Tennessee.
+Thy had the following children: John Norwood, Samuel Norwood, Sallie Norwood who married Mr. Johnson of Loudon, Tennessee, a yer; Robert Loch'd Norwood who married in Kentucky and resides there.

-Martha Eliza Houston, third child of Joseph E. Houston of Madisonville, Tennessee (No. 10) above, married Thomas Elisha, Moore of Cocke County, Tennessee.
-To them were born six sons and three daughters, namely: William Thomas Moore of Cleveland, Tennessee, who married Jennie Willis; Janie R. Moore and Elizabeth Moore did unmarried; Joe McDonald Moore, who married Bessie Clark and who with their six children: Thomas E., Edward, Paul, William Glenn, J. Don and Martha Mae Moore reside in the West; Paul Andrew Moore of Knoxville. married Stella Haun and has one daughter, Freda Rami Moore; Robert Locke Moore of Morristown, Tennessee, who married Tessie Courtney and to. whom have been born four daughters: Allyn, Edna Lynn, Mattie Roe, and Elizabeth Moore; Lyle Stickley Moore of Newport, Tennessee. who married Madge Mims and who have two children: Lyle and Myra Lucia Moore; Hal Moore of Cleveland, Tennessee, who married Margaret Hardwick, and to whom two daughters have been born: Margaret Hardwick Moore, deceased, and Martha.
-Francis Moore.
-Margaret Eliza Moore, youngest daughter of Martha Eliza (Houston) Moore and her husband, Thomas E. Moore, resides with her widowed mother in Cleveland, Tennessee.
+Martha Eliza Huston, third child of Joseph E. Houston of Madisonville, Tennessee (No. 10) above, married Thomas Elisha Moore of Cocke County, Tennessee.
+To them were born six sons and three daughters, namely: William Thomas Moore of Cleveland, Tennessee, who married Jennie Willis; Janie R. Moore and Elizabeth Moore & d unmarried; Joe McDonald Moore, who married Bessie Clark and who with their six children: Thomas E., Edward, Paul, William Glenn, J. Don and Martha Mae Moore reside in the West; Paul Andrew Moore of Knoxville, married Stella Haun and has one daughter.
+Freda Haun Moore; Robert Locke Moore of Morristown, Tennessee, who married Tessie Courtney and to whom have been born four daughters: Allyn, Edna Lynn, Mattie Roe, and Elizabeth Moore; Lyle Stickley Moore of Newport, Tennessee, who married Madge Mims and who have two children: Lyle and Myra Lucia Moore; Hal Moore of Cleveland, Tennessee, who married Margaret Hardwick, and to whom two daughters have been born: Margaret Hardwick Moore, deceased, and Martha Francis Moore, Margaret Eliza Moore, youngest daughter of Martha Eliza (Houston) Moore and her husband, Thomas E. Moore, resides with her widowed mother in Cleveland, Tennessee.